elan-ev/tobira/docs/docs/setup/auth/user/tobira-session.md

 So see those docs for more information.
 See the examples below to get a better understanding of feature.

+### Utility route `GET /~session`

+In practice, it's usually easy to configure your external system/login page where to direct to after successful login, while it's hard to send a POST request.
+This route helps in these situations: when a user opens this in the browser, a `POST /~session` request is sent by JavaScript and then the user is redirect to the page they were on when clicking on the login button.

 ## Delete sessions